edulinq/autograder-server/README.md

 ./bin/logs-example --config log.level=debug
 ```

-Option can also be set by environment variable by prefix the enviromental
+Option can also be set by environment variable by prefix the environmental
-varible with `AUTOGRADER__` and assign it the desired value.
+variable with `AUTOGRADER__` and assign it the desired value.
 For example:
 ```
 AUTOGRADER__DOCKER__DISABLE='true' ./scripts/run_tests.sh